PCThakarar/SOLID/README.md

   methods to subscribe/ unsubscribe and CRUD operations.
 Now, after COVID we had to provide Offline Course as well and hence we added a new property in class Course called type based on which, we would be writing our logic specific to Online/ Offline classes.
   This is a violation of OCP since, in future, there might be a requirement that we need to support a third type of Course called Hybrid.
-In this case, since our logic is conditional over a proerty of the Course class, we will require to change the class in a way that it will impact the other 2 types (Online/ Offline).
+In this case, since our logic is conditional over a property of the Course class, we will require to change the class in a way that it will impact the other 2 types (Online/ Offline).

 ## LSP - Liskov Substitution Principle
 -  A way of defining sub types